i-adarsh/walkover-django/README.md

 # Walkover Quiz Application

 This is a full stack web application created using Django framework for back-end and html, css and JavaScript for front end.
 And added CI-CD pipeline through Jenkins.
 The main aim of this project that a registered admin can create test according to his/her needs and specifications and can view the result of each candidate.
-Hello

 ## Requirements